simonom/PyCHAM/README.md

 2. Once [Installation](#Installation) is complete and the appropriate environment has been activated (see [Installation](#Installation)), use the command line to change into the top level directory PyCHAM (the directory above the PyCHAM __main__ file).

-3. Run the model from the command line: python PyCHAM
+3. Begin the programme from the command line: python PyCHAM

-4. The first three buttons of the GUI allow identification of the input files.
-These can be used in any order and if no file is selected for any or all of the buttons, default files will be used (defaults: Chemical Scheme .txt File - example_scheme.txt, Chemical Scheme .xml File - example_xml.xml, Model Variables .txt File - example_model_var.txt) (see below for details on the chemical scheme, xml and model variables input files).

-5. The 'Run Model' button starts the simulation - results will be saved in the output folder.
-The time through the simulation will be displayed in the console along with updates of programme progress.
+4. The PyCHAM graphical user interface (GUI) should now display on your screen.
+Using the 'Simulate' tab, one can select the folder containing all input files using the 'Select Folder Containing Input Files' button.
+This will search the selected folder for the input files (chemical reaction scheme, xml and model variables).
+For the chemical scheme file, files with names including 'chem' will be identified.
+For the xml files, files with names including 'xml' will be identified.
+For the model variables file, files with names including 'var' will be identified.
+Any identified files will then be displayed in the GUI (see below for details on the contents of the chemical scheme, xml and model variables input files).

+5. To select any of the input files individually, one can use the corresponding GUI button.

+6. Problems with the input files will be displayed in the GUI - this functionality is under development, meaning that problems can creep through.

+7. Once the first simulation is ready (through selection of the desired combination of correct input files described above), the user chooses between a single simulation or adding to batch, with the latter allowing multiple simulations to be queued.

+8a.
+If the user chooses a single simulation to run, a progress bar will show, which represents the time through the experiment as a fraction of the total experiment time.

+8b.
+If the user chooses to add to batch, then further simulations can be chosen by repeating steps 4-7 above.
+When ready, the batch can be run with the start button.
+The progress bar then represents individual experiments and the current simulation is shown in the GUI.

-6. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).
-This button will not operate correctly until the simulation is complete.
-The simulation is complete when the console says so.
+9. The 'Plot' tab allows multiple plotting options.
+The Standard Results Plot produces two sub-plots in one figure: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).

-7. The 'Quit' button will stop the programme.
-If the programme is running and Quit does not work, the ctrl+z key combination in the console window can cease operations safely, though without results being saved and therefore making the 'Plot Results' button redundant.
+10. The 'Quit' button will stop the programme.
+If it does not work, the ctrl+z key combination in the console window can cease operations safely.
+In both cases Python will release all memory associated with the simulation.

 ## Testing